kivanccakmak/CS534-kivanccakmak-okanpalaz/POSTMORTEM.md

 * ***MVC pattern*** used to establish interaction in between simulator and user interface.
-* Simulation rules are hard-coded into SimulationRules class, which uses
+* Simulation rules are kept in a SimulationRules object, which uses the
   ***Singleton pattern***.
 * On each day, simulator delegates daily operations into Country objects and country objects delegates to Human objects.